What employers need to know when firing staff

 - give them the correct notice period

-Do you need to take legal advice before dismissing an employee?
+Should you take legal advice when dismissing an employee?

 It’s often worth taking advice when considering dismissing an employee, particularly where you don’t have proper written employment contracts, procedures and/or policies in place.